-The landscape zone is to contain landscaping complementary to treatments used in the local area (Reid, Campbell and Ainslie) and include a mixture of native and exotic plantings.
+The landscape zone is to include trees and/or shrubs appropriate to the landscape character of the surrounding area and include a mixture of native and exotic plantings.

 Minor encroachments of building elements may be located within the landscape zone where they contribute to the articulation of the building form.
-These elements may encroach within the landscape zone no more than a maximum of 2 metres.
-The total area of all building encroachments on the site is to be no more than 2.5% of the total area of all the landscape zones.
+These elements may encroach within the landscape zone no more than a maximum of 2 metres The total area of all building encroachments on the site is to be no more than 2.5% of the total area of all the landscape zones.
 Building is defined as a structure with a roof and walls.
 Other structures such as courtyard walls, fences, terraces and stairs associated with the private open space are permitted within the zone.